 At the end of a weekend of talks, Ballmer and Siilasmaa shook hands on the rough outlines of an agreement, which was filled out over the next two months.
 As part of the deal, 32,000 Nokia employees, including CEO Stephen Elop, would be hired by Microsoft.
 A former Microsoft executive, Elop is considered a likely successor to Ballmer, who in August announced plans to retire within a year.

-The Microsoft-Nokia deal offers several useful takeaways for negotiating professionals:
+The Microsoft-Nokia deal offers several useful takeaways for business negotiators:

 ■ Don’t jump the gun on price.
 In its initial presentation, Microsoft lost Nokia’s interest by making a price offer that the Finnish firm considered far too low.
 Microsoft may have erred by raising the issue of price before it understood key aspects of Nokia’s business and its interests in a potential sale.
 For this reason and others, it often makes sense to hold off on making concrete price offers until later in a negotiation, after you have engaged in thorough fact-finding.

 ■ Be open about your BATNA.
 Nokia not only cultivated a strong alternative to a deal with Microsoft—the capability to jump ship from Windows Phone to Android technology—but also shared this confidential development with Microsoft.
 A strong BATNA brings with it negotiating power, especially when the other side knows that you could easily walk away.

 ■ Keep talking.
 The parties could have gone their separate ways after their first meeting.
 Instead, each assigned teams to explore issues and tradeoffs they may have overlooked or undervalued.
 The two sides continued to meet despite a series of deadlocked talks—and eventually reached a point where they could brainstorm creative deal terms.

 Setting negotiating conditions: A risky move